Our Team

 Elizabeth Werner

-Elizabeth Werner, PhD, is an Assistant Professor of Behavioral Medicine in the Departments of Obstetrics & Gynecology and Psychiatry, Columbia University Irving Medical Center and serves as the Senior Director of Research Operations and the Director of Clinical Intervention Research in the Perinatal Pathways Lab.
-Dr. Werner is the Lead Supervising Clinician in the PREPP program, a clinical research trial aimed at preventing Postpartum Depression.
-She also is the Associate Director of Women’s Mental Health @Ob/Gyn, through which she also provides clinical care.
+Elizabeth Werner, PhD, is an Assistant Professor of Behavioral Medicine in the Departments of Obstetrics & Gynecology and Psychiatry, Columbia University Irving Medical Center and serves as the Director of the Perinatal Pathways Lab.
+Dr. Werner is the Co-Developer (along with Co-Developer Dr. Monk) of Practical Resources for Effective Postpartum Parenting (PREPP), a preventive intervention for Postpartum Depression, and serves as the Director of the PREPP Training Program.
+She also is the Associate Director of Women’s Mental Health @Ob/Gyn, through which she provides clinical care.
 Dr. Werner specializes in the treatment of mood disorders and stress management, particularly working with women during the perinatal period, during struggles with fertility and during assisted reproduction interventions.

 Dr. Werner is a Co-Investigator on several projects funded by the NIH, and has published papers on a variety of topics in the fields of perinatal psychiatry and developmental psychobiology.
 She was selected as a NIH CHIPS fellow (Child Intervention, Prevention, and Services) and as a New York State Office of Mental Health Policy Scholar.